chalist/tailwind-with-gulp/README.md

-# tailwind-with-gulp
+# Tailwind with Gulp

-Tailwind starter config for gulp users
+Tailwind starter config with gulp